JuDFTteam/aiida-fleur/README.md

 Code Dependencies <a name="Dependencies"></a>
 =============================================

-Requirements are listed in 'fleur_plugin_requirements.txt'.
+Requirements are listed in 'requirements.txt'.

 Further Information <a name="FurtherInfo"></a>
 =============================================